Tuan-Lee-23/Vietnamese-Corpus-analysis-Web-app/README.md

 ### Corpus search tool:
 Our tool can search in corpus by:
 - Ambiguous: you can search everthing such as character, number, morpheme,...
-- Noun
+- Noun (POS tagging)
-- Verb
+- Verb (POS tagging)
-- Adjective
+- Adjective (POS tagging)
-- Name of Person
+- Name of Person (NER model)
-- Name of Location
+- Name of Location (NER model)
-- Name of Organization
+- Name of Organization (NER model)
-Our tool will show all the results
+- Show top 10 similar words of your input (gensim word2Vec)

 ### Corpus dataset:
-- I did web scrapping and get 12k description of topics on vnexpress.net
+- I did web scrapping and got 12k description of topics on vnexpress.net

 ## Libraries used: